TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

+*   In the Know: Is it legal to bury a deceased pet in my yard, and who do I call to pick up roadkill?
+Published 11/12/2012 at 5:00 a.m.
+19 comments
 *   Man arrested after leading deputies on 100 mph chase along U.S. 41 Published 11/11/2012 at 12:08 p.m.
-26 comments
+29 comments
+*   Region's clinics, lawmakers begin preparing for rollout of Obamacare Published 11/12/2012 at 5:20 a.m.
+41 comments
+*   Fiscal cliff: Obama says Americans agree with his approach on deficit Updated 11/9/2012 at 2:11 p.m.
+341 comments
 *   Country star LeAnn Rimes gives private concert to 150 in Naples home Published 11/10/2012 at 10:59 p.m.
-24 comments
+27 comments
-*   Fiscal cliff: Obama says Americans agree with his approach on deficit Updated 11/9/2012 at 2:11 p.m.
-267 comments
-*   Despite 9 percent unemployment, state says region has 16,000 open jobs Published 11/11/2012 at 7:00 a.m.
-42 comments
-*   Swing state: Razor-thin margin in presidential race proves Florida still divided Published 11/11/2012 at 6:00 a.m.
-54 comments

-Photo Galleries LeAnn Rimes performs a private concert Veterans Day 2012 - Naples Rick Scott's Naples home and…
+Photo Galleries Rick Scott's Naples home and… LeAnn Rimes performs a private concert Veterans Day 2012 - Naples

 *   Fiscal cliff: Obama says Americans agree with his approach on deficit Published 11/9/2012 at 6:10 a.m.
-267 comments
+341 comments
 *   Four days later: Obama declared winner of Florida's 29 electoral votes Published 11/10/2012 at 7:08 a.m.
-140 comments
+141 comments
 *   CIA Director David Petraeus resigns because of extramarital affair Published 11/9/2012 at 3:08 p.m.
 80 comments
 *   Swing state: Razor-thin margin in presidential race proves Florida still divided Published 11/11/2012 at 6:00 a.m.
 54 comments
-*   4 more years: Obama wins re-election Published 11/6/2012 at 8:00 a.m.
-645 comments
+*   Despite 9 percent unemployment, state says region has 16,000 open jobs Published 11/11/2012 at 7:00 a.m.
+44 comments

 *   Big land deals again big deal in Southwest Florida, housing expert says Published 11/9/2012 at 5:30 a.m.
 16 comments
 *   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
-212 comments
+215 comments
 *   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
 142 comments
 *   Plans fizzle for SW Fla energy crop jatropha, company executive indicted Published 11/5/2012 at 8:00 a.m.
 5 comments
-*   Court: Valet not liable for letting drunken driver leave Published 11/9/2012 at 5:00 a.m.
-45 comments
+*   Country star LeAnn Rimes gives private concert to 150 in Naples home Published 11/10/2012 at 10:59 p.m.
+27 comments

 Weather